Planning a visit to Rome’s Colosseum in 2026?

 Can you walk on the arena floor of the Colosseum?

 Yes, but only with the right arena floor access.
-It gives a different perspective from the standard visitor levels.
+The arena floor is not included with every Colosseum ticket.
+It gives a different perspective from the standard visitor levels and can be a strong upgrade if you want a more memorable first visit.

 Learn about arena floor access.